Creighton Bluejays men's basketball: Arkansas fiasco

-Greg McDermott years (2010–present)
+Greg McDermott years (2010–2026)

 Former Northern Iowa coach Greg McDermott resigned from Iowa State and accepted the head coaching job at Creighton following Altman's departure.
 The 2010–11 Jays finished 23–16 and reached the finals of the College Basketball Invitational to face their former head coach's new team, Oregon.
 The Ducks would win the best-of-three series two games to one.
 The following year, the Jays featured senior point guard Antoine Young and Rutgers transfer Gregory Echenique in the post.
 Coach McDermott's son, Doug McDermott, emerged as a star player, being named a consensus first-team All-American and MVC Player of the Year in both 2012 and 2013.
 In 2012, Creighton finished second in the Valley during the regular season and won the MVC Conference tournament.
 Finishing the season 29–6, they advanced to the second round of the NCAA tournament by beating Alabama before falling to North Carolina.
 In 2013, Creighton won both the MVC regular-season and Tournament titles, ending the season 28–7.
 They defeated Cincinnati in the first round before losing to No. 2-seeded Duke in the second round.

 Shortly after the end of the 2013 season, Creighton was one of three schools invited to join the Big East Conference by the "Catholic 7", the group of schools that split from the original Big East to form a non-football version of the league.

 In their first season in the Big East, Creighton finished as runner-up in both the regular season (to Villanova) and Tournament (to Providence).
 Doug McDermott was named Big East Player of the Year, was again named a consensus first-team All-American, and was the consensus national player of the year.
 Also, McDermott became only the eighth player in Division I men's basketball history to score 3,000 career points, finishing fifth on the all-time scoring list.
 The Jays received a No. 3 seed in the NCAA tournament, their highest seeding ever.
 They beat Louisiana-Lafayette in the second round, but lost to No. 6-seeded Baylor in the Third Round.